 Advantages of valves: they work very well, especially for lip-buzzed instruments.
 Disadvantages: they are difficult to manufacture without sophisticated tools and skills, and for the reason described above, they present some difficulties for flutes and reeds.

 Advantages of telescoping slides: they’re easy to make and intuitive to play.
 You can gliss all you want and in theory get any note or subtle pitch gradation you want.
 No danger of placing tone holes in the wrong place.
-Disadvantages: It’s hard to accurately find the pitches you want, and constant glissing tends to induce seasickness.
+Disadvantages: It’s hard to accurately find the pitches you want, and constant glissing may induce seasickness.
 Clear, crisp scalewise melodies are difficult to play on most sliding tube instruments.
 This problem is more pronounced in small instruments because the slide positions for different notes are closer together when the sliding range is shorter.
 Trombonists learn to play with precision and accuracy by dint of lots of practice; they also benefit from relatively large sliding distances.

 Sliding stoppers, as in slide whistles.
 The first thing to note about sliding stoppers is that they work by blocking the end of the air column, and this means that they can’t work with through-blowing instruments like reeds and lip-buzzed instruments.
 However, edge-tones (as in flute-like instruments) can work either with open or stopped ends, so sliding stoppers are feasible for them.
 The acoustic behavior of stopped-tube flutes is different from that of open-tube flutes with the result that a stopped flute will produce a fundamental note an octave lower than that produced by an open flute of the same length.